Anshul261/anshul261/README.md

 ## Hi there 👋
 My name is Anshul I am student from Heriot Watt University, Where I trained as a Data Scientist intreseted in all things Python and Data Science.
 - 🔭 I'm currently working on publishing research on the 'Early Detection of Cardiovascular Diseases' at my university.
-I also work as a freelancer for AI/ML business solutions at a healthcare company.
+I am currently working as a freelancer for AI/ML business solutions at a healthcare company and working on other freelance projects for other people.
 - 🌱 I’m currently learning about histopatholgy imagining and how to process data like that.
 - 👯 I’m looking to collaborate on anything Data Science particular in the medical field.
 - 📫 You can reach me at `anshulraj@gmail.com`